-Passionate about life science, Cueva’s interest in business emerged while employed at a biotech startup, where he helped commercialize a new technology for mapping neural circuitry at the nanoscale level.
+Passionate about life science, Juan’s interest in business emerged while employed at a biotech startup, where he helped commercialize a new technology for mapping neural circuitry at the nanoscale level.
 The job involved everything from R&D to web design.

-“I’ve always been interested in tech innovations and pursuing a career in venture capital offered a way to learn quickly about new technologies beyond neuroscience.
+“I’ve always been interested in tech innovations, and pursuing a career in venture capital offered a way to learn quickly about new technologies beyond neuroscience.
 But I knew it would require more than scientific knowledge.
-I also needed business, financial, and social skills,” says Cueva, a student in the Evening & Weekend Berkeley MBA program, who now serves as a senior associate with Applied Ventures in Santa Clara, Calif.
+I also needed business, financial, and social skills,” says Juan, a student in the Evening & Weekend Berkeley MBA program, who now serves as a senior associate with Applied Ventures in Santa Clara, Calif.

 His first move was to apply to the part-time Berkeley MBA program, since it would allow him to continue full-time work.
 Next, he leveraged his acceptance in the program to secure a corporate development position with Ultragenyx Pharmaceuticals in Novato, Calif.